Why Bitcoin? Next Steps for Mass Adoption

 The possibilities for future innovations of technologies running on top of the Bitcoin protocol are virtually infinite, akin to the vast range of applications running atop the Internet today.

-Hedging Against Disaster
+Bitcoin is Hedging Against Disaster

 At this stage of the game, with current conditions pointing to the possibilities of greater quantitative easing, inflation, and in many cases, hyperinflation, Bitcoin is becoming more attractive as a hedge against economic disaster.